International research projects

 From classical to quantum

-Classical computers register information in one of two states: on or off – a bit like a light switch.
+Classical computers register information in one of two states: on or off – kind of like a light switch.
 These states are represented by a one or a zero and each one or zero is known as a bit – the smallest unit of data.

 Quantum computing changes the game through a phenomenon called ‘superposition’.
 Here, the smallest unit of data can take on states that are a superposition of one and zero at the same time.
 These units are known as qubits.

-Associate Professor at Otago University Jevon Longdell is leading this project from the New Zealand side, and says it is these very precisely defined quantum states or qubits that he and his collaborators are working to harness and store.
+Associate Professor at Otago University Jevon Longdell is leading this project from the New Zealand side, and says it is these qubits that his team is working to harness and store.

 “If you can make a computer that uses and manipulates these very precisely defined quantum states, then you can solve some problems much, much faster than you can with a classical computer,” he explains.
 “And if you are doing communication with these states – which is the most immediately relevant thing for our project – you can know if someone’s listening.”